 What was once a vision of beauty is now one of heartbreaking decay and desolation [8].
 The old watchtower standing above Crawford Market as an eternal guardian has seen the decay firsthand.
 From market to neon attraction.
 How many people did the clock see getting lost inside?

-Believe me: we will need courage [9].
+Believe me: he will need courage [9].

 The inside is very much like a maze [10].

-I felt watched from every corner.
+He was watched from every corner.

-I wasn’t alone.
+He wasn’t alone.

 That encounter needs to happen, and it needs to happen urgently.
 [11]